 I loved you my wild rose.
 Once we spoke of forever and we didn’t know.
 Life will steal the sweetness from us.
 We are just foolish people seeking too much or too little.
 God of war, God of greed, God of carelessness will lead us to dead-end and broken heart.
 The Army controlled my life and I knew what I know now.
 I would have escape with you to the mountains.
 Allowed my heart to be clean of war and violence.

 She kissed his forehead than lips and she whispered.
 Spring is here and never enough whiskey to forget you.
-We are not dead yet, the California mountains are still waiting for us.
+We are not dead yet, Idyllwild, in the California mountains is still waiting for us.
 Are you brave enough to dance forever with a wild rose?

 I brought her nearer and I told her.
 You are my first wish, my last wish.
-I will follow you to the California mountain dear love.
+I will follow you to the Idyllwild dear love.
 I love you my wild rose.